Coachella Valley Music and Arts Festival - 2011

-To provide organisers with an access control solution that would prevent the re-sale of tickets, drastically reduce wristband pass-backs and give greater control over the admission of guests.
-In 2010, Coachella organisers struggled with worries of over capacity after many wristbands were being either copied or easily removed and passed over the gate, therefore whatever solution used, the event wristbands themselves had to have additional security features preventing any chance of reproduction.
+To provide organizers with an access control solution that would prevent the resale of tickets, drastically reduce wristband pass-backs and give greater control over the admission of guests.
+In 2010, Coachella organizers struggled with worries of overcapacity after many wristbands were being either copied or easily removed and passed over the gate, therefore whatever solution was used, the event wristbands themselves had to have additional security features preventing any chance of reproduction.

-ID&C’s custom designed security wristbands, coupled with an RFID SmartCard gave organisers a robust identity solution that ran in sync with the RFID hardware and systems to completely eradicate touting, secondary ticket sales and wristband pass backs.
+ID&C’s custom designed security wristbands, coupled with an RFID SmartCard gave organizers a robust identity solution that ran in sync with the RFID hardware and systems to completely eradicate touting, secondary ticket sales, and wristband pass backs.

 The RFID system gave event managers complete control over the admission process, generating real-time attendance figures depicting how many fans were in our outside of the main arenas.

 When accessing the festival site, the RFID portals read the RFID chips in the wristbands, instantly matching the UID to the corresponding ticket information, granting access to fans in less than a second.
 This additional benefit also helped to drastically reduce queuing times and alleviate pressure on security personnel.